The BIST way

 Build skills and… opportunities

-Year 7, Year 8 and Year 9 are three dynamic years of a student’s education, that build upon the foundations laid down in Primary School, and help define the pathway towards Key Stage 4, the two-year programme culminating with IGCSE examinations – qualifications that are recognised and highly valued by universities around the world.
+Year 7, Year 8 and Year 9 are three dynamic years of a learner’s education, that build upon the foundations laid down in Primary School, and help define the pathway towards Key Stage 4, the two-year programme culminating with IGCSE examinations – qualifications that are recognised and highly valued by universities around the world.

-Our Key Stage 3 curriculum is broad and balanced and offers all students the opportunities to build their skills and nurture their aspirations.
+Our Key Stage 3 curriculum is broad and balanced and offers all pupils the opportunities to build their skills and nurture their aspirations.
 Our subject choices are constantly evolving, based on the wide range of choice from our quality teachers.

 Enrichment and support

-Students are engaged as well in an extensive range of enrichment activities, which offer opportunities to work collaboratively and cooperatively on shared endeavours, reflecting our belief that personal and social development are as vital as academic growth.
+Pupils are engaged as well in an extensive range of enrichment activities, which offer opportunities to work collaboratively and cooperatively on shared endeavours, reflecting our belief that personal and social development are as vital as academic growth.

 Key Stage 3 Curriculum